bernardoaraujor/dRSA/README.md

 **Disclaimer:** This is the continuation of the [original implementation](https://github.com/infinit/dopenssl) by [Infinit](https://infinit.sh/).
 [Drake](https://github.com/infinit/drake) has been replaced by [CMake](https://cmake.org/) as default build system.

-The dRSA library extends the OpenSSL RSA library so as to provide deterministic keypair generation.
+The dRSA library extends the OpenSSL RSA implementation so as to provide deterministic keypair generation.
 Basically, dRSA guarantees that should a cryptographic key be generated, given a PRNG's state, the result would be always the same.

 The OpenSSL random generator introduces entropy in many places, making it unusable in a deterministic way.
 Thus, some functions have been cloned and adapted in order to guarantee determinism.